geomario/SHEMAT-Suite_Models/fw_const_Thiem/doc/README.md

 The boundary condition of 20m head has been set for all cells that are further away from the center of the model than 530m.

+## Python scripts ##

+`constant_head_locations.ipy`: Computes the cells that lie outside the influence radius of the well and prints the boundary condition input that sets all these cells to a constant head of `20.0d0`.
+The output is written to `thiem_diffs.txt`.

+`thiem_analytical.ipy`: Computes the Thiem-analytical solution and compares it to the SHEMAT-Suite result loaded from the vtk files in `/result/`.
+The figures are saved in `/doc/pdfs/`.

 ## Compilation ##

 The files